abussalb/meta-analysis-statistical-tools/documentation/package-documentation/source_assess_treatment_efficacy.systematic_analysis_of_biases.rst

     :show-inheritance:

 .. note:: An example of the use of this package is proposed in ``example\systematic-analysis-of-biases``.
-Data is available to review and update the work presented in *Bussalb et al.*.
+Data is available to review and update the work presented in *Bussalb et al., 2019*.